Nur al-Fayha: History

 The Nur al-Fayha was founded in January 1919 by a group of elite women in Damascus under the leadership of Nazik al-Abid.
 This was during an intense period of political nationalism during the establishment of the Faisal government, before it was defeated by the French in July in 1920.

-The purpose of the organization was the mobilise the women of the nation in work for the independence of the country and support of the government, and in line with the modernist nationalist perspective of the time, this mobilization included women's liberation, and supported "women's awakening, literary societies, and philantropic works".
+The purpose of the organization was the mobilise the women of the nation in work for the independence of the country and support of the government, and in line with the modernist nationalist perspective of the time, this mobilization included women's liberation, and supported "women's awakening, literary societies, and philanthropic works".

 In line with modernist principles, the Nur al-Fayha wished to benefit the building of a strong nation by women's participation and liberation: it wished to lessen the difference between Muslim and Western women in "knowledge (ilm) and progress (ruqiy)", and praised the "modern ideas" (afkar haditha), which was supported by the elite of educated male modernist reformists "enlightened ones" (mutanawwirun), to whom most of the members where related and married.

-While the Nur al-Fayha considered unveiling of the hijab in Syria as too sensitive an issue to campaign in favor of it, it indirectly supported it; the leader, Nazik al-Abid, her mother and many other members appeared unveiled in public in gender mixed company in 1919, such as at the visit by Gertrude Bell as well as during the meeting with the King-Crane Commission.
+While the Nur al-Fayha considered unveiling of the hijab in Syria as too sensitive an issue to campaign in favor of it, it indirectly supported it; the leader, Nazik al-Abid, her mother and many other members appeared unveiled in public in gender-mixed company in 1919, such as at the visit by Gertrude Bell as well as during the meeting with the King-Crane Commission.